Taywee/NerdyNights/nerdynights/multiplesprites.rst

 Putting It All Together
 =======================

-Download and unzip the :download:`controller.zip <files/controller.zip>` sample files.
+Download and unzip the `master.zip`_ sample files.
+This lesson is in **controller**.
 All the code above is in the controller.asm file.
 Make sure that file, mario.chr, and controller.bat is in the same folder as NESASM, then double click on controller.bat.
 That will run NESASM and should produce controller.nes.
 Run that NES file in FCEUXD SP to see small Mario.
 Press the A and B buttons on the player 1 controller to move one sprite of Mario.
 The movement will be one pixel per frame, or 60 pixels per second on NTSC